Member Engagement Solutions: A Framework for Association Growth

 Renewal rate by member tenure (first-year, three-year, ten-year) shows where the leak actually starts.
 Event attendance per member segment reveals which programming is landing.
 Newsletter click-through and member portal logins indicate baseline interest in association communications.

-Setting up these dashboards, training board members to read them, and using the data to inform programming decisions are part of the consulting layer NAV & Association delivers to law associations and other professional societies.
+Setting up these dashboards, training board members to read them, and using the data to inform programming decisions are part of the consulting layer NAV & Associates delivers to law associations and other professional societies.
+Industry benchmarks and standards published by groups such as the American Society of Association Executives (ASAE) offer a useful outside reference point when boards are setting engagement and retention targets.

 Closing the Loop

 Strong member engagement does not happen by accident.
-It comes from a deliberate combination of relevant programming, consistent communication, meaningful events, and the right supporting technology working together.
+It comes from a deliberate combination of relevant programming, consistent communication, meaningful events, and the right supporting technology working together in a system rather than a series of disconnected campaigns.

-Associations ready to take retention and growth seriously partner with NAV & Association for the strategic planning, event execution, and operational backbone that turns engagement from a recurring worry into a measurable strength.
+Associations ready to take retention and growth seriously partner with NAV & Associates for the strategic planning, event execution, and operational backbone that has turned engagement from a recurring worry into a measurable strength for member organizations since 1992.

 Frequently Asked Questions